-Donated noncash assets are recorded at their fair values in the period received.
+Donated non-cash assets are recorded at their fair values in the period received.
 Donated services, that create or enhance nonfinancial assets or that require specialized skills which are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.

-For the year ended June 30, 2023, the Organization received donated goods and services in the amount of \$197,872, which have been recorded as in-kind contributions without donor restrictions.
-Of that, \$39,725 was held for distribution as of the year ended June 30, 2023.
-The remaining contributions of \$158,147 were used for program purposes and were fully expensed in the year ended June 30, 2023.
+For the years ended June 30, 2024 and 2023, the Organization received donated goods and services in the amount of \$323,399 and \$197,872, respectively, which have been recorded as in-kind contributions without donor restrictions.
+Of that, \$67,229 and \$39,725, respectively, were held for distribution as of the years ended June 30, 2024 and 2023.
+The remaining contributions of \$256,170 and \$158,147, respectively, were used for program purposes and were fully expensed in the years ended June 30, 2024 and 2023.